PATENT PENDING · BROWSER CREDENTIAL DETECTION

 What it steals is straightforward: saved passwords, active session cookies, autofill data, anything stored in your browser's credential stores.
 Session cookies are the highest value target.
 They allow an attacker to authenticate as a user without knowing their password and without triggering MFA.
 By the time a stolen cookie is used, the malware that took it is long gone.

 The scale of the problem is not theoretical.
 Verizon's 2025 Data Breach Investigations Report found that 54% of ransomware victims had their domains appear in infostealer logs.
-Recorded Future indexed 1.95 billion compromised credentials in 2025 alone, 276 million of which carried active session cookies.
-The average infected device yields 87 stolen credentials across corporate and personal accounts.
+Recorded Future indexed 2.95 billion compromised credentials in 2025; 276 million — 31% of everything malware-sourced — carried active session cookies.
+The average infected device yielded 87 stolen credentials across corporate and personal accounts.

 The detection gap is where the real damage happens.
 Traditional security tools are built to catch malware on the endpoint.
 Infostealers are fast, quiet, and increasingly built to evade that layer entirely.
 By the time stolen credentials surface in a stealer log or get used in an attack, the window for endpoint-based detection has long closed.
 Security teams are left treating every machine a compromised user touched as a potential infection source, with no way to know which one actually was.